amadodabeast/assignment1cpsc484amado/README.md

 # assignment1cpsc484amado
-This is a repository for cpsc 484 for assignment 1 This is a test for editing particular documents and commit.
+This is a repository for cpsc 484 for assignment 1 -This is a test for editing particular documents and commit.